Sergei-Vorobyov/cicdt-howto-01/README.md

 We only support:

-1. cloud Azure DevOps; look for on-prem Azure DevOps support elsewhere.
+1. cloud Azure DevOps;
-2. YAML Azure DevOps pipelines; look for Classic pipelines support elsewhere.
+2. YAML Azure DevOps pipelines.

+Look for on-prem Azure DevOps and Classic pipelines support elsewhere.